ChristineKitchens/Credit_Risk_Analysis/README.md

 ![Results of Easy Ensemble Classification with AdaBoosting](images/results_ada_boost.png)
 ## Summary
 - Of the 4 resampling machine learning models, it's challenging to identify one model that clearly outperformed the others.
 Some precision scores were comparable across the board, but more variance was seen in the recall scores.
 Some had high overall recall scores compared to others, but then their individual high-risk and low-risk scores would be below other candidate models.
 Looking at the imbalanced accuracy scores (a measure of overall precision/recall score tradeoffs), the naive random oversampling model performed the best of it's cohort.
-- Of the 2 ensemble models, the easy ensemble model with AdaBoosting outperformed the random forest model across all metrics.
+- Of the 2 ensemble models, the AdaBoosted easy ensemble model outperformed the random forest model across all metrics.
 However, both ensemble models outperformed the resampling models.
 - Across all 6 machine learning models, the AdaBoosted easy ensemble by and far performed best and should be the one selected for use.
+However, it's important to note that, while the AdaBoosted model outperformed other candidate models across all metrics, the precision score for high-risk loan candidates was still only 0.09.
+If the primary purpose of the modelling effort was to identify high-risk applicants, alternative machine learning models should be explored.

 ## Resources
 - Data